symfony-cmf/symfony-cmf-docs/bundles/menu/introduction.rst

 You can install this bundle `with composer`_ using the `symfony-cmf/menu-bundle`_ package.

-Creating a Simple Persistant Menu
+Creating a Simple Persistent Menu
 ---------------------------------

 A menu created using the KnpMenuBundle is made up of a hierarchy of class